Learn what will be expected of payment service providers and how the Bank will supervise them under the Retail Payment Activities Act.

 Reviews and appeals

 Individuals or entities can request a review by the Governor within 30 days of receiving the following Bank decisions:

 - notice of violation

 The Governor or delegate analyzes the request along with the original decision and decides whether to uphold the decision or make a different one.
 We will publish the Governor’s decision on our website.

 If the Governor or delegate upholds the original decision, individuals or entities can appeal that decision to the Federal Court.

 We may update the supervisory framework before or after the RPAA comes into force to respond to:

-- the publication of regulations by the Department of Finance Canada
+- the publication of regulations in Part II of the Canada Gazette

 - changes in the retail payments sector